MartinP7r/blog/_posts/2022-08-29-swift-commandline-tool.md

 }
 ```

-You can check out the complete source code for this sample here.
+You can check out the complete source code for this sample [here](https://github.com/MartinP7r/blog-content/tree/main/swift-commandline-tool/MyApp).
-> TODO: add repo url
-{: .prompt-danger }

 Distribution
 ------------